Systems Thinking that Saves Lives

 Project overview

 A baked-in teamwide assumption for a new feature could have resulted in dangerous error states, potentially causing patient deaths.
 I championed awareness of our user’s context and holistic experience outside our software to change that assumption.
-The result was a smooth, simple solution that would have a much greater risk of those error states.
+The result was a smooth, simple solution that would have a much lower error risk.

 Skills